Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Methods

-Following the prediction from the Higher Cognition Layer, the neuron connections within the Motor Layer, denoted as $W^{motor}$, are adjusted.
+Following the prediction from the Higher Cognition Layer, the neuron connections within the Motor Layer, denoted as $W^{motor}$, are adjusted through the dynamic damping control mechanism illustrated in Fig.~\ref{fig:3}.
 The Motor Layer integrates input from both the Tatum and Tactus Layers, where $x_{t}^{motor}$ is $\hat{y}^{tatum}_{t} + \hat{y}^{tactus}_{t}$.
 Its output weights are updated to align with the predictions, enabling the network to capture complex rhythmic structures and generate appropriate motor responses.

-The Motor Layer output sometimes omits beats based on fundamental isochronous rhythms, necessitating intervention from the Higher Cognition Layer.
-When a missing beat is predicted, the Higher Cognition Layer modulates the damping effect on the Motor Layer, preventing beat omission.
+The Motor Layer may produce pulse-like movement-timing predictions at anticipated-but-silent tatum-level pulses, where the internal rhythmic structure creates a pulse-like expectation but the learned binary rhythm pattern specifies silence.
+The Higher Cognition Layer provides a top-down event/silence prediction for these positions.
+When a position is predicted to be silent, the Higher Cognition Layer modulates Motor Layer damping to suppress the inappropriate movement-timing prediction, as depicted in the inhibition control pathway of Fig.~\ref{fig:3}.

 Damping is controlled by dynamically adjusting the connection matrix of the Motor Layer.
-When the Higher Cognition Layer predicts a missing beat, the damping matrix \(k\) is increased to a stronger negative value, generating the connectivity matrix $W^{motor\_damp}$.
+When the Higher Cognition Layer predicts an anticipated-but-silent tatum-level pulse, the damping matrix $k$ is increased to a stronger negative value (set $k^p < 0$ in Fig.~\ref{fig:3}), generating the connectivity matrix $W^{motor\_damp}$.
 After a predefined period, the matrix reverts to its original state $W^{motor\_ori}$, allowing normal rhythmic behavior to resume.

-After completing the learning stage, the output weights $W_{out}^{*}$ across all layers were fixed.
-At the designated prediction start time, the Higher Cognition Layer initiated the Motor Layer's connectivity state switching.
+After completing the calibration phase, the calibrated Tatum readout and the calibrated downstream output weights $W_{out}^{*}$ were fixed.
+At the designated prediction start time, the Higher Cognition Layer initiated the Motor Layer's connectivity state switching, as shown in the decision flow of Fig.~\ref{fig:3}.
 This matrix switching substantially modulated neuronal activity.
 We recorded neural responses across several common rhythmic patterns and compared these with human EEG spectra.
 The observed similarities between the neural activity produced by our model and that in human brain rhythms suggest that our network effectively replicates key aspects of human rhythmic perception.